The Lady of Heaven

-The Lady of Heaven is a 2021 historical drama film written by the Twelver Shia cleric Yasser Al-Habib, the spiritual leader and founder of The Mahdi Servants Union as well as Fadak TV.
-Produced by Enlightened Kingdom, the film is the first movie on the life of the historical figure Fatima, a daughter of the Islamic prophet Muhammad, during the early Muslim period.
-It is written from a Shia perspective of Fatimah's story, which differs substantially from that of Sunni Muslims.
+The Lady of Heaven is a 2021 British historical drama film written by the Twelver Shia cleric Yasser Al-Habib, the spiritual leader and founder of The Mahdi Servants Union as well as of Fadak TV.
+Produced by Enlightened Kingdom, the film is the first movie on the life of the historical figure Fatima, the daughter of the Islamic prophet Muhammad, during the early Muslim period.

 Plot

 Laith, an Iraqi child in the middle of a war-torn country at the hands of ISIS, after losing his mother, finds himself a new home with an elderly woman who tells him the story of Fatima, the daughter of Muhammad, from the Shia perspective, explaining how she was the first victim of terrorism.

 The film shows many historical events including the marriage of Fatima and Ali, battle of Uhud, Ghadir Khumm event, death of Muhammad by poison, event of Saqifa, attack on Fatima's house, sermon of Fadak and the burial of Fatima.

 The faces of Muhammad and Ali are shown, however the face of Fatima is not shown.